 This website will showcase an assortment of our digital images and a collection of our published stories.
 Whether you’re a season traveler or someone admiring from the sidelines, we welcome you to follow The Traveling Bornsteins.

-This article was originally posted on Fareportal’s Miles Away website.
-Sandy Bornstein shares her tips on what to see and where to eat in Mumbai, India.
+This article was originally published on the Miles Away website.
 Read More